 Atmospheric storage (like figure y): Heat In – Boil Off Out, LNG Temperature -162oC, Density 423kg/m3

+Transfer system

 Another difference is the LNG transfer rate and various items including liquid flow rates typically 7-10m/s dictate the transfer rate.
 Typical loading rates are in the region of 200m3/hr for an 1000m3 vessel up to 2000m3/hr for a 30.000m3 vessel.
+Transfer rate at level of conventional LNG terminal would induce important equipment to manage BOG, transfer and massive cargo pump that would in all probability compensate the benefit of a shorter offloading time.

-Where marine transfer arms are a norm for big scale conventional onshore terminals, for transfer of small quantities of LNG with low flow rates, hoses can also be used.
+Where marine transfer arms are generally used for conventional onshore terminals (despite LNG hose transfer becomes a credible option), for transfer of small quantities of LNG with low flow rates, hoses can also be used.
 As a general guideline hoses can be used if the total volume of LNG in the hose transfer system does not exceed 0.5M3 and the length of hoses doesn’t exceed 15 meters.
-LNG transfer systems are described in detail in EN-1474.

-Cost

-On CAPEX, we observe SSLNG carriers cost is higher per ton LNG compared to large scale LNG vessels.
-For example a 215.000m3 LNG carrier is +/-250m$, while a 28.000m3 LNG carrier is +/-80m$.
-Next to higher CAPEX, OPEX of small scale LNG carriers is also higher per ton LNG per mile compared to large scale LNG vessels.
-This is represented by higher daily rates or time-charter costs and is due to less economy of scale, fuel costs and minimum manning required.
-Marine transport of LNG is therefore also a considerable part of the small scale LNG supply chain cost.

-In terms of comparison of operational costs against large LNGC’s , suitably designed small scale LNGC will incur reduced cost for mooring and port activities (like tug boats, pilots, shore handling, etc).
-In situations where ship crew operates the LNG satellite regas terminals, there are associated cost savings on terminal side too.

-Safety
+Safety Features

-The highest potential risk of SSLNG carriers is present during the port activities.
-ISO 28460, “Installation and equipment for liquefied natural gas — Ship-to-shore interface and port operations” relates to marine operations during the vessels port transit and the transfer of cargo at the ship/shore interface taking into account the IMO, SIGTTO, GIIGNL and OCIMF publications.
-This standards aims to standardize the ship/shore interface issues to ensure safe transportation and cargo transfer.

 The main safety mitigation systems generally consist of;

 Emergency Shut Down systems

 ESD interlink between shore and ship (SIGTTO)

-Emergency release systems , Emergency release coupling
+Emergency release systems , Emergency release coupling (often simplier such as drybreak coupling instead of power emergency release couplings)

-Gas detection system
+Gas detection system, often portable and relying on operator

-Safety distances during loading/unloading
+Safety distances during loading/unloading, which is seriously challenging considering the necessity for some operator to bunker during commercial operation

 Electrical isolation methods like insulating flanges

 Electrical Safety

 Not all the safety equipment is currently (easily) available for the small scale LNG market.
 A challenge for the small scale industry is to find quality equipment that is cost-effective.

 Due to the nature of small scale LNGC operation additional challenges also exist for example when there is an interface between large scale activities and small scale activities (especially when there are considerable differences in freeboard, jetty height, fender sizes, loading rates, see below).
 This necessitates the need of fit for purpose training and certification for the crew.

+Cost

+SSLNG carriers cost is higher per ton LNG compared to large scale LNG vessels.
+For example a 215.000m3 LNG carrier is +/-250m$, while a 28.000m3 LNG carrier is +/-80m$.
+OPEX of small scale LNG carriers is also higher per ton LNG per mile compared to large scale LNG vessels.

+In absolute, SSLNGCs are staffed with smaller crews and engine and cruise speed are usually well lower than conventional LNGC; this item are the most significant Opex component.

+This is represented by higher daily rates or time-charter costs and is due to less economy of scale.
+Marine transport of LNG is therefore also a considerable part of the small scale LNG supply chain cost.

+In terms of comparison of operational costs against large LNGCs , suitably designed small scale LNGC will incur reduced cost for mooring and port activities (like tug boats, pilots, shore handling, etc).
+In situations where ship crew operates the LNG satellite regas terminals, there are associated cost savings on terminal side too.